Best US Dollar Account UK

 Currency risk management products also available

-Wise accounts for personal and business customers can be used to hold, send and spend US dollars as well as 50 additional currencies.
-You’ll get your own bank account details for 10 different currencies including USD, so you can receive ACH payments fee free to your account.
+Wise multi-currency accounts can be used to hold, send and spend USD as well as 40+ additional currencies.
+They’re available for personal and business use and come with bank account details for 10 different currencies including US dollars, so you can receive payments conveniently.

-You can also get a linked debit card to spend and make ATM withdrawals at home and abroad.
+You can also get a linked physical or virtual debit card to spend and make ATM withdrawals at home and abroad.
 All currency conversion uses the mid-market exchange rate with low, transparent fees.

 Read our Wise review or our Wise multi currency account review for more details.